isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/after-delete-macro-event.md

 The following code example uses the **After Delete** event to perform some processing when a record is deleted from the Donations table.
 When a record is deleted, the amount of the donation is subracted form the DonationsReceived field in the DonationsReceived table and the TotalDonatedField in the Donors table.

-**Klicken Sie hier, um eine Kopie des Makros anzuzeigen, die Sie im Makro-Designer einfügen können.**
+**Klicken Sie hier, um eine Kopie des Makros anzuzeigen, das Sie in Makro-Designer einfügen können.**

 Zum Anzeigen dieses Beispiels im Makro-Designer gehen Sie folgendermaßen vor: